The number of charity shops in Great Britain fell by 119 in the first six months of 2018, new figures show.

 Charity shops with just one branch fared better than charity shops in chains, the study found, with a net loss of 11 independent charity shops, or 0.5 per cent of those on Britain’s high streets, compared to 108 or 1.2 per cent of chain charity shops.

-The only part of the country where more charity shops opened than closed was Yorkshire and the Humber, which gained five charity shops after 38 closed and 43 opened, while in south-west England, numbers held steady with 43 closures and the same number of openings.
+The only part of the country where more charity shops opened than closed was Yorkshire and the Humber, which gained five charity shops after 38 closed and 43 opened.
+In south-west England, numbers held steady, with 43 closures and the same number of openings

 South-east England saw the most closures (48) but also the most openings (69), leading to a net loss of 21 shops.